 - If you wear earplugs (because someone in your tent snores), make sure you only use one.
 This way, you have one ear free to hear the child that throws up in the middle of the night from eating too many s’mores.

 - Remove everything from the pockets inside your tent before you break it down and pack it up.
-After ours was put away, we realized our car keys were still in there!
+After our tent was put away, we realized our car keys were still in there!

-Camping has changed a lot since our last adventure.
-Here are phrases our friends said, which I never expected to hear while enjoying the great outdoors:
+Perhaps we're old school, but camping has changed a lot since our last adventure.
+Here are phrases I never expected to hear while enjoying the great outdoors:

 - I’m going to cruise around the campground on my Segway.